TribeMedia/loopback-example-recipes/docs/model-recipes.md

 > Now I have defined a LoopBack model, can LoopBack create or update the database schemas for me?

-LoopBack provides two methods to synchronize database model definitions with table schemas:
+LoopBack provides two ways to synchronize model definitions with table schemas:

 - Auto-migrate: Automatically create or re-create the table schemas based on the model definitions. **WARNING: An existing table will be dropped if its name matches the model name.**
 - Auto-update: Automatically alter the table schemas based on the model definitions.

+### Auto-migration
-Let's start with first version of the model definition:
+Let's start with auto-migration of model definition:

 ````javascript
     var schema_v1 =